mim-solutions/bert_for_longer_texts/README.md

 The project requires Python 3.9+ to run.
 Because of the size of BERT model, it is recommended to train it on GPU.
 Hence it is necessary to install `torch` version compatible with the machine.
 Other libraries are installed from the `requirements.txt` file.
 More detailed instruction can be found in [Environment setup](docs/setup_env.md).

 ## Loading the pretrained model

 As a default the standard english `bert-base-uncased` model is used as a pretrained model.
+However, it is possible to use any Bert or Roberta model.
+To do this, use the parameter `pretrained_model_name_or_path`.

-It is possible to use custom models for other languages.
-Below we describe how to do this for polish roberta model:
+It can be either:

-- In the first step we need to download the BERT model pretrained on corpora of texts in a given language.
+- a string with name of a pre-trained model configuartion to download from huggingface library, e.g.: `roberta-base`.
-- For polish it is the file ```roberta_base_transformers.zip``` from  [here](https://github.com/sdadas/polish-roberta/releases).
-After download, unzip files and copy the path to the config file ```.env``` eg. ```MODEL_PATH = "../resources/roberta"``` and set `MODEL_LOAD_FROM_FILE = "True"`.
+- a path to a directory with the downloaded model, e.g.: `./my_model_directory/`.

 ## Tests
 To make sure that everything works properly, run the command ```pytest tests -rA```.
 As a default during tests models are trained on small samples on CPU.